Skip to main content

 Why We Needed a New Station

 By 2000, the old Camas Valley Fire Station (a 50' x 50' three-bay building with one room) no longer met modern safety and operational standards.
 The department had to squeeze seven vehicles into the building which did not meet OSHA clearance requirements and did not satisfy Insurance (ISO) storage requirements.
-Building a new station that met OSHA, ISO, and NFPA standards became essential for firefighter safety and community protection.

 Land Donation